BackGam.com

 Backgammon + Camera =

 This is a web page of pictures from backgammon tournaments I've gone to, mostly.
 Every now and then I get around to fooling with it.
 Like right now!
 I'll put up pictures from tournaments within a few days or a week or a year after playing in them, depending on my whim.
 I stopped playing for a while, and haven't really started up (well, I happened into Las Vegas Dec 2003, took 3rd, and again at the 2005 Paris Masters and Open, where I won a jackpot or so).
+Also, every now and then a chouette at Cafe Borrone in Menlo Park, or a BGBB event; I even made it to the Monday Evening Chouette in North Oakland.

-Then I started playing on Play65, where the jackpots are automated (I wonder why they don't do that on GG) and they have occasional money-added events.
-Also, every now and then a chouette at Beronni's in Menlo Park, and I even made it to the Monday Evening Chouette in North Oakland.
+Meanwhile I started playing on Play65, where the jackpots and tournaments are automated (I wonder why they never did that on GG) and they have occasional money-added events.
+For a while in 2006 I couldn't get on there, getting some odd error message.

 I had a "result," a mere ten weeks after taking the game up.
 I played in some little Sunday tournament on Party Poker (where I am "ekwity:), and .... well, I paid $26 and won $36.
 How could *that* be bad??
 (Okay, I'm leaving out a few zeroes...)